tlochmanczyk/AGH_SPACESYSTEMS_RECRUITMENT_TASKS/README.md

 5. type `exit()`
 6. type `python main.py` (or `python3.6 main.py` for example)

-Now server is running, you can use API with some tool for making http requests (e.g curl, it's built in windows and probably in linux)
+Now when server is running, you can use API with some tool for making http requests (e.g curl, it's built in windows and probably in linux)

 For example: